 Rather than forcing the use of an unnatural keyword, it’s more effective to simply use your brand name as the domain name.
 This is the term customers will remember and will use to find your site.

-When it comes to top level domain names, it’s preferable to use .com, or the relevant country domain, such as .co.uk.
-Although not a ranking factor, alternative top level domains such as .biz, can be seen as spammy and influence how your site is perceived.
+When it comes to top-level domain names, it’s preferable to use .com, or the relevant country domain, such as .co.uk.
+Although not a ranking factor, alternative top-level domains such as .biz, can be seen as spammy and influence how your site is perceived.

 URLs are used by Google as a minor ranking factor.

-A well-crafted, short and simple URL improves user experience.
+A well-crafted, short and simple URL improves the user experience.
 A static URL is preferable to a dynamic URL – see the difference between the two below:

 As with the content on your page, focus on how well a human can read your URLs.